SrvGopal/SrvGopal/README.md

 - 👋 Hi, I’m @SrvGopal
-- 👀 I’m interested in electrical enginnering
+- 👀 I’m interested in Assembly Language
 - 🌱 I’m currently learning computer science enginnering
-- 💞️ I’m looking to collaborate on things which give money
+- 💞️ I’m looking to collaborate on things which give new solutions
-- 📫 How to reach me is something you cant do in this life
+- 📫 How to reach me is through this GitHub Profile
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Intrested in Machine Language more than High level language

 <!---
 SrvGopal/SrvGopal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.